Frugal Living — The Ultimate 2022 Guide

 Share Music Subscription Or Use The Free Options

-If you love music and you must have the premium service then you can save money by sharing it with friends or family.
+If you love music and have the premium service, you can save money by sharing it with friends or family.

-Another option is to use the free option that they all offer.
+Another option is to use the free choice that they all offer.

 Buy Clothes For Less (Sales)

 Most shops have at least two big sales a year.
 You can pick up some great bargains if you’re quick to act.
 It’s not hard to know when the sales are happening–Just Google it.

 Cut Back The Booze & Cigarettes

 This isn’t as easy as it sounds; however, it’s not impossible either.
 It will save you a lot of money and be good for your health.